 Big Dog Mom: Do you have any specific resources you use for breeding/breed/dog-related information?

-Tina & Todd: Facebook, internet, all mastiff books, Veterinarian (especially our reproductive specialist), mentor or fellow breeder with more experience or who has been breeding longer.
-The Facebook group Mastiff Health has been great for some health related information as well.
+Tina & Todd: Facebook, internet, all mastiff books, Veterinarian (especially our reproductive specialist), mentor or fellow breeder with more experience or who have been breeding longer.
+The Facebook group Mastiff Health has been great for some health-related information as well.

 Big Dog Mom: Tell me about your goals as a breeder?
 Where would you like to see your breeding program in the next 5 – 10 years?
 Where would you like to see the breed go in the next few years?

 There is the National Canine Cancer Foundation that is always looking for donations and DNA samples to be sent in from dogs with lymphoma and osteosarcoma so they are working on trying to find those markers.
-Each breed is unique and have their own genetic makeup.
-When you find a DNA marker in one breed, that doesn’t necessarily mean that will be the marker in another breed.
+Each breed is unique and has its own genetic makeup.
+When you find a DNA marker in one breed, that doesn’t necessarily mean that it will be the marker in another breed.

 Big Dog Mom: Do we have a lab that could take this on?

 Tina & Todd: The National Canine Cancer Foundation has labs they have worked with already that have a wealth of information.
 For example, canine lymphoma is very different from human lymphoma.
-And then, of course, it is different for each specific breed.'If everyone worked together, we could easily find a marker and have that DNA test available.
-It’s just getting people to work together and make it a priority!'Click To Tweet
+And then, of course, it is different for each specific breed.

 Big Dog Mom: Do they have a marker for lymphoma in other breeds?